Sunwood-ai-labs/AMATERASU/docs/README.en.md

 - CI pipeline and Runner configuration
 - Backup and restore functionality

-### 5. FG-prompt-pandora (Fargate-based sample application)
+### 5. FG-prompt-pandora (Fargate Sample Application)
-- Automatic scaling on AWS Fargate
+- Auto-scaling on AWS Fargate
 - Prompt generation using Claude-3.5-Sonnet
 - Intuitive UI based on Streamlit

-## 🆕 What's New
+## 🆕 Latest Information

-### AMATERASU v1.10.0 (Latest Release)
+### AMATERASU v1.11.0 (Latest Release)

-- 🎉 **Enhanced Security**: Added whitelist security groups for open-webui, litellm, and CloudFront.
-The `var.whitelist_entries` variable allows dynamic configuration of whitelist IP addresses.
-- 🎉 **Added EC2 Instance Public IP Address Retrieval**: Added functionality to retrieve the public IP addresses of EC2 instances in the open-webui and litellm Terraform configurations.
-Corresponding variables and output settings have also been added to the `networking` module.
+- 🎉 **IP Whitelist Configuration with WAFv2**: Implemented an IP whitelist feature to control access to CloudFront using AWS WAFv2.
+IP addresses are read from the `whitelist-waf.csv` file, and an IP set is created using the `aws_wafv2_ip_set` resource.
+By default, access is blocked, and only access from IP addresses registered in the whitelist is permitted. (commit: 57883b3)
+- 🎉 **Creation of README.md for CloudFront Infrastructure Construction**: Added a README.md document describing the procedure for building the CloudFront infrastructure to run OpenWebUI on EC2.
+This comprehensively explains CloudFront, WAFv2, and Route 53 configuration methods, prerequisites, setup procedures, output values, environment removal methods, precautions, and troubleshooting. (commit: b275845)
+- 🎉 **Route 53 DNS Record Configuration**: Added a setting to automatically create alias records for the CloudFront distribution in Route 53. (commit: 105d6a6)
+- 🎉 **Definition of CloudFront-Related Output Values**: Defined output values to obtain important information such as the domain name, ID, ARN, and URL of the CloudFront distribution. (commit: 27df674)
+- 🎉 **Automation of ACM Certificate and DNS Verification**: Implemented automatic creation of ACM certificates used for CloudFront and DNS verification using Route 53. (commit: 6ad223a)
+- 🎉 **Enhanced Security Group Configuration and Explicit AMI ID**: Changed the security group ID from a single ID to a list of multiple IDs. (commit: 5897676)
-- 🎉 **Added Route53 CNAME Record**: Added a Route53 CNAME record to enable HTTP access from the internal network.
+- 🎉 **Added Security Group ID Output**: Added an item to output the security group ID to `outputs.tf`. (commit: 6e97f07)
-- 🚀 **Strengthened Default Security Group**: Simplified and strengthened the configuration of the default security group.
+- 🎉 **Added Whitelist Sample CSV**: Added a sample CSV file for WAF whitelist configuration. (commit: 49dd8b4)
+- 🚀 **Provider Configuration Integration**: Integrated `provider.tf` into `main.tf` to reduce the number of files. (commit: 7f9dfd6)
+- 🚀 **Added Example tfvars File**: Added a `terraform.example.tfvars` file for setting environment variables. (commit: fc59dcd)
+- 🐛 **Corrected Whitelist CSV Path in WAF Configuration**: Corrected the path to the whitelist CSV file referenced in the WAF configuration. (commit: f6254c4)
-- ⚠️ **Removed ALB-related Resources**: Completely removed the ALB, listener, target group, and related configurations.
-Please back up your existing infrastructure and settings before upgrading.
-The private CA and ALB certificate have also been removed.
-Related output values and variables have also been removed.
-Route53 records have also been removed.
+- ⚠️ **Significant Infrastructure Changes**: Improvements and refactoring of already implemented features have been made.
+Please back up your existing infrastructure and configuration before upgrading.

 ## 🛠️ Usage